Tarcisio2code/42Berlin/C_Piscine/C_02/ex01/readme.md

 >int main(void)
 >{
 >
->	// Declares a character array and initializes it with a string
+>	// Declares a character array and initializes it to a string
 >	char src[] = "42 Berlin";
 >
 >	// Declares a character array with space for 10 characters